Developer Guide

 What is real-time odds streaming?+

-Real-time odds streaming (via SSE or WebSocket) pushes odds updates to your application the instant they change, rather than requiring you to poll the API repeatedly.
+Real-time odds streaming (via SSE or WebSocket) pushes updates to your application the instant they change.
+No polling required.
 SharpAPI's SSE streaming delivers updates with sub-89ms P50 latency, meaning you see line movements within milliseconds of them happening at the sportsbook.

 What sports does SharpAPI cover?+

-SharpAPI covers all major US sports (NFL, NBA, MLB, NHL, NCAAF, NCAAB), UFC/MMA, and major soccer leagues (MLS, EPL, La Liga, Serie A, Bundesliga, Ligue 1, Champions League).
-Odds are aggregated from 20+ sportsbooks including DraftKings, FanDuel, BetMGM, Caesars, Bet365, and Pinnacle.
+SharpAPI covers all major US sports (NFL, NBA, MLB, NHL ice hockey, NCAAF, NCAAB), UFC/MMA, and major soccer leagues (MLS, EPL, La Liga, Serie A, Bundesliga, Ligue 1, Champions League).
+Odds are aggregated from 30+ sportsbooks including DraftKings, FanDuel, BetMGM, Caesars, Bet365, and Pinnacle.

 Related Resources